Roj/recsys-comparison/README.md

 For now we are not running the same hyperparameters for each dataset, each instance is being randomly sampled.
 This may change in future versions.

 The sweep_hyperparameters.py file allows to sweep parameters for each dataset.
-Example for using ml-110k with 25 swaps
+Example for using ml-110k and lastfm with 25 swaps

  ```
- python sweep_hyperparameters.py --datasets ml-100k --repetitions 25
+ python sweep_hyperparameters.py --datasets ml-100k lastfm --repetitions 25
  ```

 ### Properties